andres81/Model_of_the_Psyche/case-files/stop-femicide-now/README.md

   plafond is zwak...", "Let us dance!", the man that predicted the [financial crisis](https://en.wikipedia.org/wiki/2008_financial_crisis) with "Man vermist")

+Furthermore, a dashboard of society, showing the relevant cases describing what is going on in society at this moment in time, like problems that need to be saved, and threats posing society, plus the ideas that need evolving regarding insight into the cases that might also act eventually as solutions to problems, in itself might be regarded as a moral system that citizens migth regard as necessary to be able to take responsibility regarding the upkeep of society.

 ## Preventing women getting in the situation of potential femicide